 Secretary-General of the Foundation for European Progressive Studies (FEPS) and former European commissioner for employment, social affairs and inclusion

-Founder and President of Women’s WorldWide Web and European Young Leader
+Founder & Managing Director of Women's Worldwide Web (W4) and 2012 European Young Leader (EYL40)

 Table 5 with

-Chairman of the Administrative Board of the Czech China Chamber of Cooperation, former special envoy to the OSCE and the Western Balkans and former EU commissioner for enlargement and European neighbourhood policy
+Chairman of the Administrative Board of the Czech China Chamber of Cooperation, former special envoy to the OSCE and the Western Balkans, former EU commissioner for enlargement and European neighbourhood policy and Trustee of Friends of Europe

-Blogger and independent consultant, 2012 European Young Leader
+Political Blogger and Campaigner, #CrossBorderRail Project and 2012 European Young Leader (EYL40)

 Table 6 with